 Refer to Item #1 above.

-The nearest land being used for farming is located adjacent north of the subject site.
+The nearest land being used for farming is located north of the subject site, across Cardella Road.
 The proposed development would not affect farming operations as the farm site is located on a separate parcel.

 C. Air Quality